 Pink: feminine, passion, youthful, fun, gentle, nurturing, pairing, love

 Purple: imaginative, creative, nostalgic, royalty, spirituality

 Green: growth, organic, natural, fresh, stability, positivity, comfort

 Black: sophistication, luxury, seductive, formal, authority, strength, horror

 White: simplicity, purity, light, innocence, goodness

 Psychology to UX?

-After learning about ux psychology you should bring following things in your notice from psychology to UX.
+After learning about UX psychology you should bring the following things in your notice from psychology to UX.

 1) Analysis before designing

-2) Ability to understand people’s emotions, behaviors and motivations
+2) Ability to understand people’s emotions, behaviours and motivations

 3) Understanding the power of research